-It was Britain's Whigs who supported a limited constitutional monarchy and government based upon the consent of the governed.
-They also believed that revolution – such as the Glorious Revolution – was justified in attaining such a government.
+It was Britain's Whigs who supported constitutional monarchy and government based upon the consent of the governed.
+They also believed that Britain's "Glorious Revolution" of 1688-89 was justified in attaining such a government.
 Among the Whigs were wealthy businessmen and a few progressive aristocrats.
-In the area of religious faith, some Whigs saw themselves as having a view of God more progressive than the views of the established religions.
-Among the Whigs were pantheists, believing that God was everywhere.
-The pantheists were responding to Newtonian physics, seeing the universe as having spatial dimensions and as mechanized, working without interventions from spiritual forces, with nature not being apart from God or God apart from nature.
+In the area of religious faith, some Whigs saw themselves as having a view of God more progressive than that of the established religions, mainly the Church of England, whose Supreme Governor remained Britain's monarch.

-Another group with a point of view was Britain's Freemasons.
+Also in Britain were those called Freemasons.
 They were a society with secrets, but they did not try to keep secret their society's existence.
 The Freemasons had origins as a craft guild and had grown to a fraternity of progressives that included men of the middle and upper classes.
 Their meetings and banquets were egalitarian, and they were unconcerned about religious affiliation.
 Not belonging to or attending a church, their local lodges provided them with a substitute sense of community.
 They described themselves as men of charity and reason against all that burdened rather than liberated their fellow human beings.
 And they claimed to be neutral in politics.

 While living in France, Hume wrote his Treatise of Human Nature, the first two volumes of which were published in 1739 and the third in 1740, when he was not yet in his thirties.
 He had wanted literary fame and had hoped for vehement attacks, but only a few were aware of his work, and he went on to obscurity and simple jobs to make a living.
-But by 1660 he would be known to those few people in Western Europe who called themselves philosophers (philosophes).
+But by 1660 he would be known to those few people in Western Europe who called themselves philosophers.

 Hume was a skeptic, which separated him from those still trying to create a large, comprehensive system of thought.
 He was as absolute in his skepticism as the ancient Macedonian skeptic, Pyrrhon, had been.
 He believed that one either knew or did not know something.
-In Hume's time, truth as approximation – the accepted method of science into the 21st century – was not commonly recognized among philosophers as a valid point of view. .
+In Hume's time, truth as approximation – the accepted method of science into the 21st century – was not commonly recognized among philosophers as a valid point of view.

 There never was a civilized nation of any other complexion than white, nor even any individual eminent either in action or speculation.
 No ingenious manufactures amongst them, no arts, no sciences.